The GORUCK Bullet (15L) – Our Review

 Rucking

-Point blank, I purchased my GORUCK Bullet because I wanted a smaller ruck to load with my specifically designed ruck plates.
+Point blank, I purchased my GORUCK Bullet because I wanted a smaller ruck to load with my GORUCK plates.
 I had no illusions of wearing it to my non-existent office or…heh…”co-working space”.
 I also didn’t think about it replacing any of my consistently busting laptop bags.

 I just wanted a dedicated rucksack to ruck with…and the Bullet does…decently well with this.

-I have no way of knowing what the average weights are that people use for their rucking ventures.
-I know that most men and a lot of women at GORUCK events are packing 30-pound plates into their rucks.
+I can’t say for sure what the average weights are that people use for their rucking ventures, however, I know that most men and a lot of women at GORUCK events are packing 30-pound plates into their rucks.
 Others are regularly using (a lot) more than that.

-A 20-pound ruck plate easily slides into the laptop pocket pretty well while an additional 10-pound plate (or even smaller, 2.5-pound, 5-pound, and/or “change” plates) can securely fit into the outer, zipped pocket.
-With a little effort (and a little trial-and-error), I can fit between 22 and 30 pounds, split between 2 plates, into my Bullet.
+A 20-pound “standard”-sized ruck plate easily slides into the laptop pocket pretty well while an additional 10-pound plate (or even smaller, 2.5-pound, 5-pound, and/or “change” plates) can securely fit into the outer, zipped pocket.

 Just because these lower weights fit into the bag doesn’t mean they’re the most comfortable to ruck around in.
 As previously alluded to, the interior pocket is explicitly marketed as a “laptop pocket” as opposed to a “ruck plate pocket”.
-Because of this, there is very little padding and much of the time, I can feel the plate against the bag.
-In some cases, it will actually bump along with each step
+Because my specific model does not have a frame sheet, I am much more cognizant of the plate against my back.

-Heavier loads, where I can’t fit all of the requisite plates into the front pocket or the laptop area, aren’t nearly as comfortable to move with.
+Heavier loads generally aren’t as comfortable to move with.
 If you plan on regularly rucking with ~35-plus pounds, you may want to start looking into GORUCK bags from the GR series (GR1, GR2, etc.)

 “Dynamic” Rucking